DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 # React Core - Fundamentals

-React Core provides components that allow the creation of a plugin based component.
+React Core provides components for creating a plugin-based component.

 ## Core Principles

-A plugin based component should adhere to the following principles:
+A plugin-based component should adhere to the following principles:

 ##### [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control){:target="_blank"}

-Plugins are located in an IoC container and can provide their items for the container or consume container's ones.
+A plugin shares its items (Getters, Actions, Templates) within an IoC (Inversion of Control) container and can use the ones other plugins share.

 A plugin based component consists of the following child components: